qiyangduan/standard-models-1/telco/churn_prediction.md

 Losing customer means huge lost of monthly subscription income.
 Also operators have to spend more money to win back new customers.
 Therefore, a good churn management solution is very important to every telecom operator.

 ## Business Problem
+Different operators may define churn according to different criteria.
+For example one operator may treat those prepaid subscribeer who did not use the service for 3 months as already churned.
+Another
 Reasons of churning:
 * Customer need a new handset.
 * Customer is unhappy about the previous service provider